ChiragRadhakrishna43-7/ChiragRadhakrishna43-7/README.md

 ## Welcome to my GitHub page👋

 <p align="justify">My name is Chirag Radhakrishna.
-At present, I am a graduate student at Santa Clara University👨‍💻.</p>
+I am a <b>Ph.D. student in the Network Security and Optimization Lab</b> at <b>Santa Clara University</b>👨‍💻.
+As a Ph.D. student, my research focus is towards Cyberphysical Systems and Online Social Network Security - Sybil Account Detection, Misinformation Containment, Influence Maximization, & Fairness Promotion.</p>

 <p align="justify">I value the daily interactions that I have with different Professors and fellow students.
 These interactions have been engaging, insightful, and creative which has given me opportunities to improve my fundamentals and widen my technical perspectives.</p>

-<p align="justify">Large Language Models (LLMs), Online Social Network (OSN) Security, and AI ethics constitute my research interests.
+<p align="justify">Large Language Models (LLMs), Algorithms, and AI ethics constitute my other research interests.
 While AI has the potential to automate applications and complex tasks, I strongly believe that we need professional ethical standards to ensure AI products are developed the right way.</p>

 <p align="justify"><i>TECH STACK-</i> <br/>
 <b>Languages: </b>C, CSS3, HTML5, Java, Javascript, Python, R. <br/><br/>